* Netflix and Texas Instruments rally on results

 * Chinese factory data raises growth concerns

-Texas Instruments Inc late Monday reported strong results and said improving demand for its chips would lead to growth in the current quarter, sending shares up 0.6 percent to $35.01 before the opening bell.
+* Nasdaq futures were lifted a day after both Netflix Inc and Texas Instruments Inc reported strong results.
+Texas Instruments also said that improving demand for its chips would lead to growth in the current quarter.
+Its shares were up 0.8 percent to $35.10 before the opening bell.

-Netflix Inc soared 24 percent to $216.15 in premarket trading after the company reported earnings that beat expectations and an impressive growth in subscribers.
-Upscale leather goods maker Coach Inc also reported earnings that topped expectations, sending shares up 12 percent to $56.75.
+* Netflix soared 24 percent to $216 in premarket trading after the company reported earnings that beat expectations and strong subscriber growth.

-Investors will be watching the S&P's 50-day moving average of 1,544.96.
+* Investors will be watching the S&P's 50-day moving average of 1,544.96.
 If the index falls below that level, as it did last week, it could be another sign that the rally is stumbling.
-The index closed at 1,562.50 on Monday.